I want to thank Zibra Paint for partnering with me on this How To Make A Faux Mantel Tutorial. All opinions of their amazing brushes are my own.

 Like I shared in the video, since I knew I was painting this faux mantel, we were able to use scrap wood we had in our garage to put it together.
 You wouldn’t know that it wasn’t all the same wood.
 I think things like that stop people from trying projects.
 They think they must have everything new or everything has to be the same.
 Home decor DIY projects are all about coming up with creative ways to decorate your home the way you want, without breaking the bank and using what you already have.

 I couldn’t be happier with this faux mantel.
-I love it so much that I tried to convince my family that we could leave it up in our back porch and not have the TV in there anymore.
-Even though they all thought it looked great, they weren’t excited about giving up movie night and game days in the porch.
+I tried to convince my family that we could leave it up in our back porch.
+Then, we could take the TV out of the porch.
+They family wasn’t on board to taking the TV out of the porch.

-I am so happy we were able to find an easy way to create a faux mantel for your home if you don’t run into one at a thrift store like I did.
-I know I will receive questions about finding pieces like we used from old dressers.
-I find them everywhere.
+I am so happy we were able to find an easy way to create a faux mantel.
+I find these pieces everywhere.
+They are out there.
+Keep looking.
 Check yard sales, thrift stores and especially Restore.
 Once you start looking for them, you will be amazing how many you see.

 Do you have a mantel in your home?